User-friendly introduction to PAC-Bayes bounds: Bayesian Inference in Statistics

 A direct remark is that $ \pi({\rm d}\theta|X_1,\dots,X_n)$ can be seen as a Gibbs posterior.
 Indeed, as

 we can define the loss $\ell_i(\theta) = -\log p_\theta (X_i)$ and the corresponding empirical risk is the negative log-likelihood:

 and we have

-This connection is for example discussed in~\cite{audPHD,ger2016a}.
-Note, however, that log-likelihood are rarely bounded, which prevents to use the simplest PAC-Bayes bounds to study the consistency of $\pi({\rm d}\theta|X_1,\dots,X_n)$.
+This connection is for example discussed by \citet{audPHD,ger2016a}.
+Note, however, that log-likelihoods are rarely bounded, which prevents to use the simplest PAC-Bayes bounds to study the consistency of $\pi({\rm d}\theta|X_1,\dots,X_n)$.

-\subsubsection{Gibbs posteriors, generalized posteriors}
+\subsection{Gibbs posteriors, generalized posteriors}

-Independently from the PAC-Bayes community, the Bayesian statistics community proposed to generalize the notion of posterior $\pi({\rm d}\theta|X_1,\dots,X_n)$ by using a general risk function $r(\theta)$ instead of the negative log-likelihood (very often, they are also called Gibbs posteriors).
-This is done for example in~\cite{jia2008,syr2019} in order to estimate some parameters of the distributions of the data without having to model the whole distribution.
-Another instance of such generalized posteriors are fractional, or tempered posteriors, $\pi_{-\alpha n r}$, where $r$ is the negative log-likelihood and $\alpha<1$.
-Gr\"unwald proved that in some contexts where the posterior $\pi({\rm d}\theta|X_1,\dots,X_n)$ is not consistent, a tempered posterior for $\alpha$ small enough will be~\cite{gru2017}.
-Gibbs posteriors are discussed in general in~\cite{bis2016}, but the paper does not bring new theoretical arguments.
-An asymptotic study of Gibbs posteriors, using different arguments than PAC-Bayes bounds (but related), can be found in~\cite{syring2020gibbs} and some the references therein.
+Independently from the PAC-Bayes community, the Bayesian statistics community proposed to generalize the posterior, by replacing the log-likelihood by minus a risk function.
+Often, the resulting generalised posterior is called a Gibbs posterior.
+This is done for example by \citet{jia2008,syr2019} in order to estimate some parameters of the distributions of the data without having to model the whole distribution.
+Another instance of such generalized posteriors are fractional, or tempered posteriors, $\pi_{-\alpha n r}$, where $r$ is the negative log-likelihood and $\alpha<1$. \citet{gru2017} proved that in some contexts where the posterior $\pi({\rm d}\theta|X_1,\dots,X_n)$ is not consistent, a tempered posterior for $\alpha$ small enough will be.
+Gibbs posteriors are discussed in a decision theoretic framework by \citet{bis2016}.
+An asymptotic study of Gibbs posteriors, using different arguments than PAC-Bayes bounds (but related), is provided by \citet{syring2020gibbs} and some the references therein.
+Finally, \citet[Theorem 3.4]{bha2019} proved a PAC-Bayes bound for tempered posteriors.

-\subsubsection{Contraction of the posterior in Bayes nonparametrics}
+\subsection{Contraction of the posterior in Bayes nonparametrics}